 The components of net periodic benefit cost other than service cost are presented on the consolidated statements of operations on the line item "Other."

-The Company made cash contributions of \$3,685 to its Pension Plan during the first three months of 2019 and intends to make additional cash contributions of \$4,357 to the Pension Plan during the remainder of 2019.
+The Company made cash contributions of \$8,442 to its Pension Plan during the first nine months of 2019, which completed the Company's 2019 cash contributions.

 Note 12 - Water and Wastewater Rates